cyclone in india

 2. Polar Cyclone

-Polar cyclones, often called polar lows, are smaller-scale cyclonic systems that occur in polar regions, particularly during winter.
-A polar cyclone, also known as an Arctic cyclone or polar vortex, is a large area of low pressure that forms in the polar regions of Earth.
+Polar cyclones, often called polar lows, are smaller-scale cyclonic systems in polar regions, particularly during winter.
+A polar cyclone, also known as an Arctic cyclone or polar vortex, is a large area of low pressure that forms in Earth’s polar regions.
 These cyclones are characterized by cold air and can persist year-round, influencing weather patterns in the surrounding areas.
-Unlike polar lows, which are smaller and more transient, polar cyclones are larger and more stable systems.
+Unlike polar lows, which are minor and transient, polar cyclones are larger and more stable systems.

 3. Mesocyclone